 While students are not permitted to travel alone during the program, they are allowed to travel with you and your family provided the appropriate steps are taken.
 CASE needs to know where our students are at all times, so for any domestic overnight trips simply make sure that your Area Rep is aware of your plans.
-For international trips and cruises, your student will need a signed DS2019 form from CASE headquarters.
+For international trips and cruises, your student will need their DS-2019 form signed by CASE headquarters.
 This form is required for your student to re-enter the country.
 It's important that you work with your Area Rep to complete this process as early as possible to ensure you have everything you need for your trip.